YextSolutions/salesforce-leadgen-chat-starter-template/README.md

    1. <span style="text-decoration:underline;">Company</span> - The name of your company to be used in your chatbot’s greeting message.
    2. <span style="text-decoration:underline;">Salesforce Client ID</span> - This is the Consumer Key from your Salesforce Connected App.
    3. <span style="text-decoration:underline;">Salesforce Client Secret</span> - This is the Consumer Secret from your Salesforce Connected App.
-   4. <span style="text-decoration:underline;">Salesforce Instance URL</span> - This should be the full URL of your Salesforce Instance which will be used in the Create Contact API call.
+   4. <span style="text-decoration:underline;">Salesforce Instance URL</span> - This should be the full URL of your Salesforce Instance which will be used in the Create Lead API call.
 You can find this value by navigating to Setup > My Domain.
    5. <span style="text-decoration:underline;">Salesforce API Version</span> - The API version associated with your Salesforce instance.
 This needs to take the format of “v58.0”, adjusting with your version number.
 To find this, navigate to Setup > API.
 Click “Generate Enterprise WSDL”.
 Click “Generate” and you’ll be redirected to a page showing the API Version near the top.
 8. Enter these values and click **Save**.
 9. A window will pop up showing all of the resources that will be added / edited within your account.
 Click **Continue** and, when prompted, click **Confirm**.